teamliftr/framework/docs/README.md

 ## Introduction

-**Introducing TeamLiftr, a new assessment and performance tracking framework.
-TeamLiftr offers a structured and straightforward way for software engineering product teams to assess their performance and identify which areas they feel should be prioritized for improvement.**
+**TeamLiftr is an assessment and performance tracking framework.
+It offers a structured and straightforward way for software teams to assess their performance and identify which areas they feel should be prioritized for improvement.**

 We developed TeamLiftr to meet our own need for a framework that offers a high-level overview of team performance.
 Teams we work with have successfully used TeamLiftr to identify improvement opportunities they would otherwise miss, and have found that the Framework simplifies the process of selecting and onboarding new improvement projects.